isabella232/advertising-cloud.en/help/dsp/inventory/inventory-overview.md

 * **Private Inventory:** Set up and manage private marketplace deals (PMPs) that you've negotiated directly 1:1 with the publisher.

-* **Simple Ad Serving:** Use streamlined technology for guaranteed, non-decisioned ad delivery and reporting when your publisher can't execute your deal via deal IDs.
+* **[!DNL Simple Ad Serving]:** Use streamlined technology for guaranteed, non-decisioned ad delivery and reporting when your publisher can't execute your deal via deal IDs.

 >[!MORELIKETHIS]
 >